Have you been accused of assault?

 - A person commits an act of battery (the intentional and reckless use of unlawful force against another)

-No physical contact needs to take place for common assault to be committed.
+No physical injury needs to take place for common assault to be committed.
 Common assault involves the unlawful touching of a person – where they have not ‘silently’ consented – but no injury needs to occur.

 What is the sentence for common assault?

 The offence of common assault carries a maximum penalty of six months in prison and/or a fine or community order.
 Depending on how serious the physical assault or injuries are, if it is a first offence, common assault is unlikely to result in a prison sentence, yet it will appear on criminal records.

 If common assault is a repeat offence or actual violence has been proven to have been used, the offender will have higher culpability.
 This is also the case if there are aggravating factors involved in the offence, such as racial motivation.

-If you have been accused of assault, how the case is dealt with depends on which level of offence is charged.
-Many factors will be taken into account when it comes to determining the sentences for assault, including but not limited to:
+If you have been accused of assault, how the case is dealt with depends on which level of offence is charged:

 - Whether there has been physical contact